Data-Driven Approach to Simulating Realistic Human Joint Constraints: Method

 The procedure for generating training samples is shown in Algorithm 1.
 A training sample is a pair of joint configuration and its label.
 For each limb with $N$ bone segments, we first initialize $N+1$ buffers, $D_0, \cdots, D_N$, for storing the training samples categorized by the validity of the joint configuration (Line 1).
 According to Akhter and Black, if a bone segment is invalid, all the offspring bones are considered invalid.
 This treatment can be justified by the fact that the validity of a child segment might depend on its parent segment but not vice versa.
 As such, there are only $N$ categories of invalid configurations, which are stored in $D_1$ to $D_N$.
 The samples with a valid configuration are stored in $D_0$.
 For example, the types of validity for the arm include valid upper arm and valid lower arm (stored in $D_0$), valid upper arm and invalid lower arm (stored in $D_1$), and invalid upper arm (stored in $D_2$).

 To generate each training sample, the algorithm samples a vector, $\vc{q}$, from the joint configuration space (Line 3), computes the Cartesian positions of the joints from $\vc{q}$ via forward kinematics (Line 4), and evaluates the validity of the joint positions by calling the function $isValid(\vc{p})$ (Line 5).
 If all the bone segments are valid, the sample is labeled with value $1$ and stored in $D_0$ (Line 6-7).
-Otherwise, we label the sample $0$ and store it in the buffer corresponding to the most significant bit (MSB) of the binary vector returned by $isValid(\vc{p})$ (Line 8-10).
+Otherwise, we label the sample $0$ and store it in the buffer corresponding to the most significant bit (MSB) of the inverted binary vector returned by $isValid(\vc{p})$ (Line 8-10).
 Note that the joint configuration is represented by the sine and cosine of each joint angle.
 This is a common practice to represent cyclic variables in the input space of a neural network to improve learning efficiency.

-As one might expect, the uniform sampling in the joint configuration space results in mostly invalid samples, which could significantly bias the learning results.
-For example, only $18\%$ of the configurations in the joint space of the arm are valid.
-Among the invalid ones, approximately $45\%$ are invalid at the upper arm and $37\%$ are invalid at both upper and lower arm.
+As one might expect, the uniform sampling in the joint configuration space results in unbalanced distribution across categories $D$'s.
+For example, only $3\%$ of the uniformly sampled leg samples fall in $D_0$ and $9\%$ in $D_1$.
+On the other hand, $53\%$ of samples fall in $D_3$ and $35\%$ in $D_2$.
+The unbalanced samples will significantly bias the learning results.
 We use rejection sampling to balance the number of samples in each category.
 In practice, we sample uniformly until every buffer has at least $K$ samples and reject the extra samples in the buffers that have more than $K$ samples.

 We train two separate fully connected feed-forward neural networks for $C_{arm}(\vc{q})$ and for $C_{leg}(\vc{q})$.
 Each network has three hidden layers with 128 hidden units per layer.
 All activations are tanh except for the sigmoid function at the final layer.
 The output of the neural network is subtracted by 0.5 such that $C(\vc{q})$ ranges between $-0.5$ and $0.5$.
 Since the procedure to generate training data is completely automatic, the number of training samples can be as large as necessary.
 In our experiences, we find that $400,000$ samples in total is sufficient to reach $95\%$ accuracy on the testing set after $30$ epochs.
 The training of each neural network takes only a few minutes on a Core i5 CPU without GPU support.